Facilities and Equipment

 - a device for closer examination of watermarks;

 among other specialized equipment.

-We invite you to try out our new Indus Book Scanner 5002, capable of producing digital images in color, grayscale, or black and white (in .tif, .jpg, and .pdf file formats) of originals up to 16" x 23" in size.
+We invite you to use our Indus Book Scanner 5002, capable of producing digital images in color, grayscale, or black and white (in .tif, .jpg, and .pdf file formats) of originals up to 16" x 23" in size.
 This overhead scanner can be used safely for rare books and manuscripts.
 For an example of the level of detail that can be captured, see the engraving of the Medici family tree from Benedetto Varchi, Storia fiorentina (1721).
-The scanner is configured to save image files to a USB flash drive (otherwise known as a memory stick or thumb drive) — please bring your own.
+The scanner is configured to save image files most easily to a USB flash drive (otherwise known as a memory stick or thumb drive) — please bring your own.
 UW-Madison faculty, staff, and students may wish to upload image files to MyWebSpace; using other dropbox services may be another option.